 Now I give back.
 I sit on the board of The Resiliency Council of Phoenix, teach mindfulness in schools to children and teachers for Mindfulness First, and I facilitate Mindfulness Based Stress Reduction for teens classes for at risk teens.
 I am a passionate and dedicated volunteer and professional teaching artist for Free Arts for Abused Children of Arizona.
 Having found my way out of the darkness, I think it's my duty to be a light to kids who are where I used to be.
 One person CAN and DOES make a difference in a kid’s life.
 (You can be that person - be a volunteer!)
 Honestly, it can be ONE thing someone says that changes a life.

 I currently run two businesses - Create Space Studio, and Brushed With Luv - a collaborative painting experience company.

-When I'm not doing all of these things I love spending my free time hiking with my dog Nama (get it?
+When I'm not doing all of these things, I love spending my free time hiking with my dog Nama (get it?
 Nama sit, Nama stay…), or with the people I love - especially my husband and kids, laughing and enjoying life.
 I love to laugh until my face hurts.
 I have been told I dance like I'm breathing, which is true - it's my other passion.
-I love all kinds of music, and my idiot savant talent is knowing all the words to (almost) every song - but can’t name a band to save my life (I think that’s why God used music to remind me).
+I love all kinds of music, and my idiot savant talent is knowing all the words to (almost) every song - but can’t name a band to save my life (I think that’s why God used music in my dream to reach me).
 I enjoy deep, meaningful conversations and adventure travel, I am freakishly punctual, I loooooove tacos, and really care about and am curious about people and I talk to everyone - people tell me really weird random things all the time and I love it!
 I am a compulsive book sniffer (and bookworm), and I hate cheese.
-Yes, really. :) Say Hi!
+Yes, really. :)